pygfx/wgpu-py/docs/backends.rst

                    Must be a multiple of 4.
     :param max_count: The maximum number of draw operations to perform.

+Some GPUS allow you to collect timestamps other than via the ``timestamp_writes=`` argument to ``command_encoder.begin_compute_pass`` and ``command_encoder.begin_render_pass``.

+When ``write_timestamp`` is called with a command encoder as its first argument, a timestamp is written to the indicated query set at the indicated index when all previous command recorded into the same command encoder have been executed.
+This usage requires that the features ``"timestamp-query"`` and ``"timestamp-query-inside-encoders"`` are both enabled.

+When ``write_timestamp`` is called with a render pass or compute pass as its first argument, a timestamp is written to the indicated query set at the indicated index at that point in thie queue.
+This usage requires that the features ``"timestamp-query"`` and ``"timestamp-query-inside-passes"`` are both enabled.

+.. py:function:: wgpu.backends.wgpu_native.write_timestamp(encoder, query_set, query_index):

+     Writes a timestamp to the timestamp query set and the indicated index.

+    :param encoder: The ComputePassEncoder, RenderPassEncoder, or CommandEncoder.
+    :param query_set: The timestamp query set into which to save the result.
+    :param index: The index of the query set into which to write the result.

 Some GPUs allow you collect statistics on their pipelines.
 Those GPUs that support this have the feature "pipeline-statistics-query", and you must enable this feature when getting the device.
 You create a query set using the function ``wgpu.backends.wgpu_native.create_statistics_query_set``.